 New Jersey, with the turning of the fall foliage to bright colors is second to New England.
 Watching the leaves turn in NJ is one of the most romantic things you can do in the fall, even if only to for a day trip to check out the scenery.
-New Jersey fall trips, whether they be for a day or weekend, makes for a memorable, scenic experience.

 In New Jersey, fall colors tend to peak around Columbus Day Weekend, with many of the ridges maintaining their golden shades into November.
 Fall, followed by dry summer weather, will often see the swamp maples, ash and other shallow rooted trees turn early

-While foliage conditions vary from year to year, the best fall colors begin in Northern NJ, and appear further south with fall colors still in bloom in southern new jersey - Pine Barrerns as late as Mid/late October into early November.
+While foliage conditions vary from year to year, the best fall colors begin in Northern NJ, and appear further south with fall colors still in bloom in southern new jersey - Pine Barrens as late as Mid/late October into early November.

 Take a ride on Jersey's mountainous forested region to view the vibrant colors of Fall.
 It can be done as a day trip, or as a leisurely weekend getaway for taking some of the many rural stop off points.

 Begin your fall scenic drive in the town of Newton has a historic Revolutionary War past and many colonial-style dwellings and antique shops.
 Take Rt 94 East heading toward Rt Route 206 Lafayette.
 Head north to the the entrance of Sunrise Mountain and Stokes State Forest in Sandyston.

 For the casual driver, the 7 mile Sunrise Mountain Overlook is a scenic loop and is one of the most frequently visited sites in Stokes State Forest.
 The mountaintop provides a breathtaking view at an elevation of 1,653 feet above sea level.
 The Appalachian Trail runs along the ridge.
 Once in the park there are many signs that point you to Stokes State Forest and High Point State Park